levigroker/GrokinNotes/README.md

 A sample `GoogleConfiguration.plist` is provided (with fake values):

 	GrokinNotes/GrokinNotes/GoogleConfiguration.plist

+Steps to create the needed Google credentials are [available](SampleConfigs/GoogleREADME.md).

 Similarly, configuration for TestFlight is stored in a plist which is also not included in this repository (but is optional):